Imagination (Helen Reddy album): Singles

 The release of "Don't Tell Me Tonight" as a single coincided with a performance of the song on Solid Gold, and Reddy also had a video made for the title track from the album, which also came out in the 7-inch format.
 "My daughter, Traci, was about to graduate from USC Film School... and with music videos now the rage, I had asked her if she had any ideas for a new album.
 She certainly did.
 With the help of her classmates and a loan from the bank, she made a most imaginative film out of the song 'Imagination' for only $15,000."
 Neither song made it onto Billboards Hot 100 or Adult Contemporary charts.

 Ironically, the reason that Reddy left Capitol Records for MCA was that she didn't feel that she was being supported by them during the last few years that she recorded there.
 But each of her MCA albums had at least one song that the label neglected to recognize for its hit potential that was later popularized by someone else.
 On Play Me Out it was "Save Me", which Louise Mandrell took to number six on the Country chart two years after Reddy's version came out.
-On this album there was Diana Ross's version of "Let’s Go Up", which peaked at number 77 on the Hot 100 in 1984, and "Heartbeat", a cover of a song by Wendy Waldman that became Don Johnson's debut single and reached number five pop and number 26 on Billboard's Album Rock Tracks chart in 1986.
+On this album it was "Let’s Go Up", which peaked at number 77 on the Hot 100 in 1984 for Diana Ross, and "Heartbeat", a cover of a song by Wendy Waldman that became Don Johnson's debut single and reached number five pop and number 26 on Billboard's Album Rock Tracks chart in 1986.